Step 2: Build a LinkedIn Profile That Stands Out

 - HR Generalist | Talent Acquisition, Onboarding, HRIS | People-First Culture | BS Human Resource Management | BYU Apr ’26

-💡 Pro Tip: Avoid using words like “aspiring”—just name the role you’re working toward with confidence.
+💡 Pro Tip: Avoid using words like “aspiring” and just name the role you’re working toward.

 -